Building a Kea testbed with NETCONF

 NETCONF is a protocol defined by the IETF to “install, manipulate, and delete the configuration of network devices.”
 That sounds quite reasonable, but the installation is a bit more complex than it appears at first.

-This article provides detailed instructions allowing a system administrator to install Kea, Sysrepo, NETCONF, and Netopeer2 for testing and proof-of-concept.
+This article provides detailed instructions allowing a system administrator to install Kea, Sysrepo, and Netopeer2, for testing and proof-of-concept.

-Please note that in the following examples a "Demo User" with the username demouser is used.
-The userid does not relate to getting rid of rodents.
+Please note that in the following examples, a "Demo User" with the username demouser is used.
+The userid is not a de-mouser for getting rid of rodents.

 Most of the text in grey boxes: